LabarreEurecom/Malcom_TadGAN/README.md

 Project for the course MALCOM (Machine Learning for Communication).

-- Resume of the TadGAN work (see the paper TadGAN - Time series Anomaly Detection using GANs
+- Resume of the TadGAN work (see the paper TadGAN - Time series Anomaly Detection using GANs).

 - Retaking of their code in the ipynb file called "TadGAN - Time series Anomaly Detection using GANs".